Dakata99/embedded-lab/docs/tips.md

 # Tips

-## How to dectect your Raspberry Pi?
+## How to detect your Raspberry Pi?

-Run:
 ```bash
 nmap -p <PORT> --open <NETWORK_IP>/<MASK>
 ```